AdobeDocs/experience-manager-65.en/help/assets/assets-api-content-fragments.md

 ### Content Fragments {#content-fragments}

 A [content fragment](/help/assets/content-fragments/content-fragments.md) is a special type of asset.
-They can be used to access structured data, such as texts, numbers, dates, amongst others.
+They can be used to access structured data, such as texts, numbers, dates, among others.

 As there are several differences to *standard* assets (such as images or audio), some additional rules apply to handling them.